-Vattenfall's suppliers of tin, tungsten, tantalum, gold, and other conflict minerals shall make a reliable determination of the origin and source of such minerals.
-In the case these minerals are produced in or sourced from conflict-affected areas an enhanced due diligence mechanisms shall be undertaken by the supplier.
+Suppliers of tin, tungsten, tantalum, gold, and other conflict minerals shall make a reliable determination of the origin and source of such minerals.
+In the case these minerals are produced in or sourced from conflict-affected areas an enhanced due diligence mechanism shall be undertaken by the supplier.